crholliday/iota-prom-exporter/README.md

 ## Latest Changes:

+### February 3, 2018
+* Removed the stresstest table metrics collector and dashboard row.
+ZMQ is available on every node and is the recommended approach for tracking those metrics.
+* Added confirmation time and confirmation rate tracking.
+This is accomplished by storing firstSeen and confirmed dates for txs in a [LevelDB](https://github.com/level/level) that resides in a folder /db.
+A Prometheus histogram is collected on confirmation times and provides bucketing results in the new dashboard.
+This facilitate other future enhancements but I want to test the LevelDB for a while before adding more to it.
+There is also a pruning routine added to remove txs older than X days.
+The config flags for this are in the new config-template.js file.
+* Fixed some bugs and added some minor error handling enhancements
+* Major changes to the dashboard to include relevenat stats from the Confirmation Time/Rate collection

 ### January 21, 2018
 * added a flag to determine if market info should be pulled.
 If you don't want IOT to BTC/ETH data pulled in, set this flag to false.
 * change the reconnect interval for zmq to 20 seconds to give IRI more time to recover.